ZupIT/horusec-docs/content/en/docs/References/Extensions/_index.md

 ---

-Horusec can be easily integrated with several tooks, see some available ones below:
+Horusec can be easily integrated with several tools, see some available ones below: